ibara/8088ify/README.md

 Run your C compiler on `8088ify.c`.
 It is a single-file C utility and written in ANSI C. As `8088ify` was written on [OpenBSD](https://www.openbsd.org/), I can verify that it works equally as well on Unix as MS-DOS.
+It even runs on CP/M!

 `8088ify` should compile with any ANSI C compiler that includes a `strtol()` function.
 I may remedy this in the